pivotal-cf/docs-pks/helm.hbs.md

 ## <a id='overview'></a> Overview

-Helm is a package manager you can use to deploy TKGI components, such as Wavefront, and your TKGI Kubernetes apps.
+Helm is a package manager you can use to deploy TKGI components and your TKGI Kubernetes apps.

 You can use Helm to install software to Kubernetes clusters deployed by TKGI.